NeuroTechX/ntx_slack_archive/devices.md

  >timfiori NIRx, not good, better check out <http://www.artinis.com|www.artinis.com> ;) that's where I am working at (Dutch company).
 NIRx is actually a US company with a German office in Berlin.
 I'd say their devices are okay, but obviously ours are better.
 Pricewise they are much too expensive for a consumer product though, with their cheapest device around 40k$.
 Our cheapest (single channel) is around 12k$, multichannel 20k$.
 This is really cheap for a research-grade device, but definitely not suited for regular consumers.

+7/10/2017 6:53 AM

+ **jmhorschig** :

+ >a.tech similar prices there as far as we know, something around 30k$?
+Plus, the Biotech devices have a really low sample rate (1Hz), so I cannot recommend their devices.
+SNR seems good though, and it's roughly portable at least - but not as good and portable as our products ofc' ;) Just adding to that disclaimer, I am happy about anyone using NIRS, no matter what device.